call for art

 Framing & Presentation

-All work must be wired and ready to hang.
-No single measurement may exceed 48 inches.
+All work must be wired and ready for hanging.
+Vertical measurement is not to exceed 36” Horizontal measurement is not to exceed 30”.
 Sculptural work must be easily transportable.

 Only original works in conception and execution.
 AI-generated or AI-assisted works are not eligible.